larsrickert/discord-player-plus/docs/api/core.md

 ## PlayerEngine

-Player engines are the hearth of `discord-player-plus`.
+Player engines are the heart of `discord-player-plus`.
 They are responsible for searching and streaming tracks from streaming providers like YouTube or Spotify.

 `discord-player-plus` provides some default engines but they can be overridden or extended.